Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 - beneficiaries of settlements where the dwelling is owned by a company that’s owned by the trustees

-For example, where the freehold interest is owned by one person (perhaps the company) and a leasehold interest is owned by another (perhaps an individual connected to the company).
-However, special rules apply where an interest is held by an individual and a company, so that the aggregation only occurs where the company interest is valued at more than £500,000.
+An example could be where the freehold interest is owned by one person (the company) and a leasehold interest is owned by another (perhaps an individual connected to the company).

-Some buildings are not deemed to be dwellings and so aren’t included under ATED, these are:
+Some buildings are not considered to be dwellings and aren’t included under ATED, these are:

 - guest houses